gmalet/gmalet.github.io/_pages/research.md

 	- "Silent responsiveness: How public opinion affects party discourse on wedge issues" (with C. Thiébaut), Forthcoming at <em>European Journal of Political Research</em>

-	- "The activation of nationalist attitudes: How voters respond to far-right parties’ campaigns", Forthcoming at Journal of European Public Policy</em>
+	- "The activation of nationalist attitudes: How voters respond to far-right parties’ campaigns", Forthcoming at <em>Journal of European Public Policy</em>

 	- "The reverberations of British Brexit politics abroad." (with S. Walter), Forthcoming at <em>European Union Politics</em>.